 Should You Fertilize?

-While you can fertilize Mexican bird of paradise, you certainly don’t have to.
-They get all the nutrients they need from our native soil.
-And since they are a member of the legume family (Fabaceae), they fix nitrogen which naturally improves their surrounding soil.
+Mexican bird of paradise does not need fertilizer.
+It gets all the nutrients it needs from our native soil.
+And since it is a member of the legume family (Fabaceae), it fixes nitrogen, which naturally improves its surrounding soil.

 How to Prune